Rich-Harris/magic-string/README.md

 Replaces the characters from `start` to `end` with `content`.
 The same restrictions as `s.remove()` apply.
 Returns `this`.

 The fourth argument is optional.
-It can have a `storeName` property — if `true`, the original name will be stored for later inclusion in a sourcemap's `names` array — and a `contentOnly` property which determines whether only the content is overwritten, or anything that was appended/prepended to the range as well.
+It can have a `storeName` property — if `true`, the original name will be stored for later inclusion in a sourcemap's `names` array — and a `contentOnly` property which defaults to `true` and determines whether only the content is overwritten, or anything that was appended/prepended to the range as well.

 ### s.prepend( content )